frconor-ebook/meditations/_posts/2025-02-10-the-multiplication-of-the-loaves-and-fish.md

 the story; it's an indication of its importance.

-In St. Luke, it has the apostles saying to Our Lord, "Send the crowd away, to go into the villages and the country roundabout to lodge and get provisions" (Luke 9:12).
+In St. Luke, it has the apostles saying to Our Lord, "Send the crowd away, to go into the villages and the country round about to lodge and get provisions" (Luke 9:12).

 The disciples themselves were also tired.
 They were in a remote place.